jennur/jquery-slider-plugin/README.md

 # website-slider 🍔
-Website slider made with JQuery (MA1 JSFrameworks)
+This is a slider plugin made with jQuery.
+Here's how you can implement it on your website:

-## Step 1 - Make sure you have jquery available in your project:
+## Step 1 - Make sure you have jquery available in your project

-#### Include the necessary jquery script in your html document from a CDN...
+### Include the necessary jquery script in your html document from a CDN...

 ```
 <script   src="https://code.jquery.com/jquery-3.3.1.min.js"